Listen closely: You will never break us!

 And no one cares.
 The world is silent.

 Where’s the outrage?
 Where’s the noise?
 Where are all the human rights activists?
 How is it that when it’s Jews being massacred—in the worst attack against our people since the Holocaust—we are met with silence?

 “How was it possible that men, women, and children were being burned and the world kept silent?”
 Elie Wiesel wondered in his Holocaust memoir, Night.

 Yet here we are, almost 90 years later, wondering the very same.

 And more than silence, the world marches and demonstrates for Hamas.
 How can anyone witness the Hamas atrocities and then go out and support them?
 But they do.
 They tear down posters of innocent hostages—Babies!
 Children!—and chant for death to the Jews.

 And yet, we are not broken.
 Horrified, yes.
 But broken?
 No.

 How do we do it?

-You see, as Jews we have a secret weapon that we received along with the Torah, 3,333 years ago: Faith—a firm belief in G-d’s protection.
+We have a secret weapon that we received 3,335 years ago along with the Torah: faith.
+A firm belief in G-d’s protection.

-So let’s do more mitzvot!
 Our response has to be to stand taller and prouder.
 We will display our Judaism with pride and joy.
-We need to walk with our Kippot on our heads.
-We need to pray more, to study more Torah.
-We need to walk with our tsitisit on us proudly!
+We will walk with our kippot on our heads.
+We will pray more, study more Torah.
+We will walk around with our tzitzit visible.
 We refuse to cower and hide or try to blend in.